IBS?

 IBS is a common functional gastrointestinal challenge, affecting an estimated 10–15% of people worldwide.
 It involves a complex interaction between your brain, gut, and nervous system.

-What makes IBS unique is that it is a functional condition.
-This means that while the structure of the gut appears normal in standard tests, the way it functions is not currently optimal.
+A distinctive feature of IBS is that it is a functional condition.
+This means that while the structure of the gut appears normal in standard medical tests, the way it functions is currently altered or hypersensitive.

 IBS and Gut–Brain Interaction